 In my spare time I love science fiction books and movies, vege gardening, high intensity exercise and have an inexplicable penchant for pantomimes!

-My husband, Bran, and I have been part of the Tauranga Waldorf community since 2012, and our two sons are now in Class 1 and 4.
-I have a background in marketing and communications and was co-opted onto the Board in late 2018.
+My husband, Bran, and I have been part of the Tauranga Waldorf community since 2012 with our two sons thriving at the kindergarten then school.
+I have a background in marketing and communications and was co-opted onto the Board in 2018, becoming Chair in 2022.

 Elected Parent Rep